hoangduytran/blender-manual/manual/extensions/index.rst

       "1998 Company Name",
     ]

-    # Optional: list of resources add-on will access
+    # Optional: add-ons can list which resources they will require:
-    # Supported permissions:
     # * "files" (for access of any filesystem operations)
     # * "network" (for internet access)
     permissions = ["files", "network"]